Operational Quantum Average-Case Distances

 Explicit computation of $\dtv_\av(\alpha_1,\alpha_2)$ is difficult because $\dtv(\p,\q)$ is not a polynomial function of the involved probabilities.
 However, if $\nu$ forms an approximate $4$-design, it is possible to find simple estimates to $\dtv_\av$.
 Unitary $k$-designs are measures on $\Uu(\H_d)$ that reproduce averages of Haar measure $\mu$ on balanced polynomials of degree $k$ in $U$ \cite{AmbainisEmerson2007}.
 For approximate $k$-designs these averages agree only approximately.
 Measure $\nu$ on $\Uu(\H_d)$ is $\delta$-approximate $k$-design if $ \left\| \T_{k,\nu} - \T_{k,\mu} \right\|_\diamond \leq \delta$, where $\mathcal{T}_{k,\nu}(\rho)=\int_{\Uu(\H)} d\nu(U) U^{\ot k} \rho (U^{\dagger})^{\ot k}$.
 Importantly, random quantum circuits in the 1D architecture formed from \emph{arbitrary} universal gates that randomly couple neighboring qubits, generate approximate $k$-designs efficiently with the number of qubits $N$ \cite{LocalRandomCircuitsDesigns,DesignsShallow2018, designsNETS,ExplicitDesignsNickJonas2021}.
 Specifically, $\delta$-approximate $4$-designs are generated by the 1D random brickwork architecture in depth $O(N+\log(1/\delta))$, with moderate numerical constants \cite{ExplicitDesignsNickJonas2021}.

 \emph{\textbf{Quantum average-case distances between states, measurements, and channels.}} We are now ready to formulate our main technical results - dimension independent relative error estimates on average $\dtv$ distances between three types of quantum objects depicted in Figure \ref{fig:diagram_average_case_distances}.
 To simplify the formulation of the Theorems, we will use the symbol $\approx$ to denote equality up to a dimension-independent relative error.
 The specific constants are given in \cite{technicalVERSION}.
+In Appendix \ref{app:sec_proofs_theorems} we provide simplified proofs of the following theorems in the setting of exact unitary designs.
+The proofs for approximate unitary designs can be found in Appendix B of \cite{technicalVERSION}.

 \emph{Quantum states. } Let $\p^{\rho,U}$ denote the probability distribution of a quantum process in which $\rho$ undergoes a unitary transformation $U$ and is then subsequently measured in the computational basis of $\H_d$.
 In other words $p_i^{\rho,U}=\tr\left(\kb{i}{i} U\rho U^\dag\right)$, where $\lbrace\ket{i}\rbrace_{i=1}^d$ is a computational basis of $\H_d$.